nitinkanasnale3/Nitin-Kanasnale/README.md

 ## How I Learn

-* Daily focused practice: one topic per day for PGCET & Full Stack.
+* Daily focused practice: one topic per day of Full Stack.
 * Step-by-step guided lessons and one-shot video references.
 * Building while learning: every concept immediately used in a project.